subscriptions-project/swg-js/docs/embed-client.md

   // Either use a publication ID (example.com) or
   // a full product ID (example.com:premium).
   // Note: a wildcard product ID (example.com:*) will match any
-  // entitlment for the pubcation subscriptions.init(publicationOrProductId);
+  // entitlement for the publication subscriptions.init(publicationOrProductId);
 });
 ```